 With approximately 1% of the Earth’s populace affected by epilepsy the need to treat the disease is vital.
 With current anti-epileptic drugs not providing adequate seizure control for one third of people with epilepsy the need to develop an alternate treatment is critical to improve the lives of these people.
 Temporal lobe epilepsy is an example of a type of epilepsy that is often poorly controlled by anti-epileptic drugs.
 When this is the case the only other treatment option for these patients is to resect a part of the brain.
 This procedure is highly invasive, non-reversible and carries significant risks for the patient, such as disruption of memory or motor skills.

 There is evidence in literature that electrical stimulation of the brain can help reduce seizure frequency or severity, and in rare cases stop seizures completely.
 However the effectiveness of any given stimulation paradigm can vary from patient to patient for reasons that are not well understood.
 The current proposal is to develop a method of altering the stimulation parameters based on responses from the brain, in order to tailor stimulation to individual patients.
 We will use animal models of epilepsy to address this question.
 These animals will undergo a surgical procedure where electrodes will be implanted on the surface of or in the brain so that signals can be recorded and electrical stimulations can be delivered to the brain.
-After a small electrical stimulus is applied the brain’s response will be measured and then used to estimate parameters such as excitability.
+After a small electrical stimulus is applied, the brain’s response will be measured and then used to estimate parameters such as excitability.
 We believe that such parameters are linked to seizure generation.
 From these results, we will attempt to identify trends that may help to determine when and how therapeutic stimulation could be delivered.
 How these trends change with the delivery of therapeutic electrical stimulation will also be measured.
 In so doing the effect of electrical stimulation on the brain with regard to these parameters can be determined.
 This may show whether or not a specific stimulation therapy is effective for reducing the likelihood of seizures, or possibly abating seizures indefinitely.

 2b) Provide justification for the use of animals in this research project and indicate why the scientific objectives cannot be achieved without the use of live animals.
 Also describe the potential benefits of the